 - Aureobasidium.
 This mold is pink with black spots.
 It’s most commonly found on wood, walls, caulking, and grout.

 - Stachybotrys chartarum.
 Also called black mold, this greenish-black mold grows on things with a high cellulose content.
-It’s usually found on paper, fiberboard, and gypsum board.
+It’s usually found on paper, fiberboard, and gypsum board (drywall).

-Touching or inhaling mold spores can cause allergy-type symptoms such as:
+Touching or inhaling mold spores can cause allergy-like symptoms such as:

 - runny nose and congestion